 False thought leaders

 After a career spent as a technical writer in the corporate world and publishing articles, I see there’s such a person as a false thought leader.
 It’s the industry influencer equivalent of being a false prophet.
-These are the mid-level managers and VPs who just talk, talk, talk, and spew out utter technical 9and industry nonsense.
+These are the mid-level managers and VPs who talk, talk, talk, and spew out utter technical and industry nonsense.
 I have a favorite quote from Robert Sutton Sutton, author of Good Boss, Bad Boss: How to be the Best…and Learn from the Worst:

 He most famously wrote The No Asshole Rule.
-These are people who somehow always manage to weasel in between the writer, subject matter experts, and marketing department and try to steer content development in a direction that will benefit them politically.
+These are people who always manage to weasel in between the writer, subject matter experts, and marketing department and steer content development in a direction that will benefit them politically.
 They are buzzword bingo and the early 2000s IT industry all wrapped up in a corporate polo shirt and khakis.